How COVID Changed the World

 Cover and spread illustration for Scientific American’s March 2022 special issue: How COVID Changed the World.
 Full issue here.

-Unfortunately, in 2023 COVID is still a major issue due to a number of factors like virus mutations, vaccine efficacy waning over time, dismantling of public health measures, and Long COVID (which can affect anyone and currently has no treatment nor cure).
-A couple of resources: the PCDC Weather Report (unaffiliated) and the "Swiss Cheese Method" of defense (use KN-95 or N95 masks or better).
+Unfortunately, in 2024, COVID is still a major issue due to factors like viral mutations, waning immunity, dismantling of public health measures, and Long COVID — which can affect anyone, cause long-term disability, and currently has no treatment nor cure.
+Some resources (unaffiliated): the PCDC Weather Report and the "Swiss Cheese Method" of defense.
+"Prevention is better than cure": to counter airborne pathogens, use ventilation, filtration, and KN-95 or N95 masks.
 This statement is my own and may not reflect the views of my clients, including SciAm.

 Painting of a black planet earth with red dots denoting cities, hovering over dark water that's reflecting the earth as a bright red coronavirus.